Help! I Hit an Object in the Road

 The vehicle which dropped the debris will not be held responsible for repairs to your vehicle.
 Make sure the damage sustained to your vehicle exceeds your deductible enough to make a claim worth filing.
 The amount of a surcharge for an at-fault accident varies per policy.
 It is common for a surcharge to last three years unless you have accident forgiveness.

-If a driver has had three at-fault accidents in a three year period, it is very likely their policy will not be renewed.
+If a driver has had three at-fault accidents in a three year period, it is very likely his policy will not be renewed.
 It is an important fact to consider.
 If hitting a flying object does occur, consider all scenarios.
 How bad is the damage?
 How much will the damage cost to repair?
 How much is your deductible?
 How much could your car insurance premiums go up for filing an at-fault accident?
 Have you already filed an at-fault claim within the past three years?
 What are the chances of being in another accident?

 Flying Object in Roadway = Comprehensive Claim